 She’s more than we ever dreamed of and we absolutely adore her!
-I didn’t cry at all during labor, but I most definitely sobbed when they put Sophie on my chest for the first time — it was absolute and utter bliss!
-We are so beyond grateful for a healthy pregnancy & baby; I still can’t believe that she’s finally here!
+I didn’t cry at all during labor, but I most definitely sobbed when they put Sophie on my chest for the first time — it was complete and utter bliss!
+We are so beyond grateful for a healthy pregnancy & baby; I still can’t believe that our sweet girl is finally here!

 After some skin-to-skin with Sophie, the doctor stitching me up (😩 ugh!) and Haley cleaning Sophie up a bit (taking her measurements and administering her Hep B and Vitamin K shots, etc.), I got a little something to eat from the hospital cafeteria (SO.
 HUNGRY.).
 We remained in the birthing suite for a couple of hours until I got some feeling back in my legs.
 At 5:15pm we were moved to our room in the recovery ward where we spent our first couple of days as a family of three!

 Speaking of being a family of three, I have to brag on my husband for a moment because he was such an amazing support for me during this entire journey — from little things like making sure that I kept drinking water to stay hydrated to the big things like holding me while I pushed through contractions.
 I honestly can’t imagine having to go through pregnancy and labor & delivery without him and I’m so glad that he was able to be present for Sophie’s birth!
 (I say this last bit knowing that so many mamas weren’t able to have their support person with them when giving birth at the height of the COVID pandemic and I just can not even begin to imagine that!).
 Watching him become a father has been a major highlight — the way he dotes on his daughter is just heart-melting!
 I didn’t think I could love him any more then I did, but somehow my adoration has grown exponentially!
 My heart is just so full with love for these two! 😭